 - A change in total semester hours must be reported to the Financial Aid Office promptly.
 Failure to do so could result in immediate suspension from the Federal Work-Study Program.
 A student participating in the FWS program must be an active ACC student enrolled at least half-time (6 credits).
 If a FWS student’s enrollment falls below half-time, that student is no longer eligible to participate in the FWS Program; therefore, FWS employment will be terminated immediately and removed from the FWS Program.

 - Satisfactory academic progress must be maintained.
 Please review our SAP policy.
 If the student is NOT maintaining an appropriate GPA and the required completion rate, the student is subject to being removed from the FWS program.

 For a full listing of the current on-campus see the Student Employment Opportunities webpage.

 Rates are determined by the WS supervisor.
 Factors are taken into consideration are position responsibility, requirements and experience.
-The present starting rate for all student worker positions is $11.00/hour.
+The present starting rate for all student worker positions is the current CT State minimum wage.

 Student Employment Awards

 Award eligibility will vary from one student to the next depending upon the demonstrated financial need as determined by the completing the Free Application for Federal Student Aid (FAFSA) at www.FAFSA.ed.gov.
 The WS award amount will indicate the maximum WS earnings that may be earned during the academic year.
 The number of hours to work is determined by taking the award amount and dividing it by the appropriate hourly wage.
 This will represent the total hours a student can work to earn the full award.
 The total hours divided by the total number of weeks in the semester or academic year is the number of available work hours per week.

 Total Award/Hourly Wage ≈ Total Hours $3,000/$11.00 ≈ 272 hours